jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ## Future Plans

-The Jamb-UH-ree application will allow users to make an account, add information to that account, and browse/filter through a list of other accounts to find others that would like to participate in a jam sesesion.
+The Jamb-UH-ree application will allow users to make an account, add information to that account, and browse/filter through a list of other accounts to find others that would like to participate in a jam session.

 ## Mock Ups